Our Impact

 How We Measure Impact

 We believe in honest, evidence-based impact measurement — not just counting numbers, but understanding the real stories behind the data.
+Where we have limitations in our data (small sample sizes, self-selection bias, transitioning measurement instruments) we name them in our funder reporting rather than hide them.

 What We Track